shrutijha04/CFS-with-SoftRealTimeReq/README.md

 ## Implementation

-Refer to documentation pdf for explanation of how this was implemented.
+Refer to the writeup pdf for explanation of how this was implemented.